 Debts that bankruptcy covers

-Going bankrupt can mean that many of your debts will be written off.
+Going bankrupt will mean that you won't be liable for most of your debts and you won't have to pay them.
 However, bankruptcy doesn't cover all debts so it's important to make sure you know whether any of your debts won't be covered and put plans in place to deal with them.

 If you're facing bankruptcy, you'll need expert advice.
-You can get advice about your debt problems and bankruptcy from your local Citizens Advice bureau.
+You can contact your nearest Citizens Advice to get advice about your debt problems and bankruptcy.

-However, not all types of debt are written off.
+However, not all types of debt are included in bankruptcy.
 The people you owe these debts to can still take action to get their money back.
 This means that before you apply for bankruptcy you should work out how you'll deal with any debts that aren't covered.